MKarapiperakis/secure-watcher/README.md

     - As a final step, click on Options and choose the path where you want to save your images.
 Once the server is started, a folder named camera should be created automatically.
 Select this folder to ensure all captured images are stored in the designated location
 ![4](https://github.com/user-attachments/assets/9f209b1e-270f-4c5f-852c-c48f88e853c3)

-The Node.js app is compatible with all types of cameras.
-The key step is to run the project once initially, and then configure your camera to save images directly into the camera directory.
+- The Node.js app is compatible with all types of cameras.
+The key step is to run the project once initially and then configure your camera to save images directly into the camera directory.

 ---